1. About this Privacy Policy

 We hold your personal information in paper-based and electronic files.
 We will take reasonable steps to ensure that your personal information which is kept in our files is protected from:

-This means that, in respect of our paper-based files, we maintain various security systems on our premises, and in respect of electronic files, we (or our service providers) maintain secure electronic network systems.
+This means that, in respect to our paper-based files, we maintain various security systems on our premises, and in respect of electronic files, we (or our service providers) maintain secure electronic network systems.

 When we no longer require your personal information (including when we are no longer required by law to keep records relating to you), we ensure that it is destroyed or de-identified.